kintohub/kintohub-docs/docs/features/deploying/manage-projects.md

 9. Click on the **Create New Project** button.

-Alias feature can be used while _Creating a new Project_ or after the _Project is created_.
+Hostname feature can be used while _Creating a new Project_ or after the _Project is created_.

 > Note: Once the KintoBlock is deployed, the hostname cannot be changed (hostname is locked).
 The hostname replaces the internal name of the KintoBlock only in the project but not in the original KintoBlock.